-They turned to me saying, in language of course, “Who are you, where do you come from?”
-In fact they all came over to find out who this Balanda was who spoke their language.
-Questions came thick and fast, “Where do you live, Are you married, Do you have children”?
+They turned to me saying, in their language of course, “Who are you, where do you come from?”
+In fact, they all came over to find out who this Balanda who was speaking their language.
+Questions came thick and fast, “Where do you live?
+Are you married?
+Do you have children”?
 At this time my wife arrived to pick me up.
 As I moved to the vehicle my new group of friends came with me.
-Now they wanted to meet my wife and to know all about her, where she worked so on.
+Now they wanted to meet my wife and to know all about her, where she worked and so on.

 “Houston we have contact”.
-Trust and relationship was immediate.
+Trust and relationship building was immediate.

 Questions kept coming.
 One of the questions was, “Who had adopted you (which Yolŋu person and Clan had adopted me)”, so they knew where to fit me into their world.
-As soon as they knew this they started to work out all different relationships that existed between us.
-Trusted and relationships grew by the second.
+As soon as they knew this they started to work out all the different relationships that existed between us.
+Trusted and friendship built in seconds.

 Accepting Adoption into the kinship system

-Yes I do advocate the opposite as you can see from my experience above.
+Yes, I do advocate the opposite as you can see from my experience above.
 Although I will say don’t rush into it.
-There are some individual Yolŋu, on every community, who try to adopt every Balanda that arrives.
+There are some individual Yolngu, in every community, who try to adopt every Balanda that arrives.
 These are the wrong people to be adopted by.
 Wait till you develop a genuine relationship with someone and then they will ask you if you want to be adopted.

-When this happens, if you are a female, you become their sister and shadow to all their relationships to all other Yolŋu across Arnhem Land and beyond.
+When this happens, if you are a female, you become their sister and shadow to all their relationships with all other Yolŋu across Arnhem Land and beyond.